connexta/eve/client/components/README.md

 ## Banner

 Displays banner in the top screen.
 It contains Logo and Clocks.
+With the react-color library UI, the color of the baner is edditable in edit mode.
+Details can be found in Settings/componentHOC.js and Settings/ColorPicker.js

 ## BuildStatus

 Displays the health of builds as reported by Jenkins and toggles between the health of the most recent build and the health of the 5 most recent builds.
+With the dropdown UI, the build status is editable in edit mode.

 #### Packages:
 - **Material UI**: Uses Card, CardContent, and Button from Material UI